mohsinali1051/Chess/README.md

 # Chess
-This Chess game will be played by 2 playes
+This Chess game will be played by 2 players